wp-plugins/talenthouse-portals/readme.txt

 == Screenshots ==
 1. Adding the portal to a page (highlighting added for clarity)
 2. The portal display on a page (highlighting added for clarity)

+== About Talenthouse ==
+* Talenthouse is the leading platform for creative collaboration, providing artists with life-changing opportunities for professional recognition and compensation.
+* It’s an international home to hundreds of thousands of members from all creative fields - photography, film, design, music, visual art, modeling, and more.
+* Using Creative Invites, Talenthouse lets you widely display your talents and gives you a shot at directly collaborating with established artists and brands, as well as a collective of up-and-coming creative minds - your fellow members.
+* In addition to career-defining collaborations, Talenthouse's awards often include signed and exclusive items, as well as financial prizes.
+* Talenthouse stands by the principle that one's work is one's own, and never claims ownership of a member's submission.
+* Members now have the opportunity to build their own Invites and discover partnerships that will result in excellent artistry and the development of their creative careers.

+Join us now by signing up for a Talenthouse Portfolio, and remember: "This Is Your House.
+Welcome Home."

 == Changelog ==